 Exploring audio-tactile images with speech and sound

-The TactileView ClickPad is a clipboard, on which a tactile image is placed.
+The TactileView ClickPad is a clipboard, on which a tactile image can be placed.
 Combined with the TactileView digital pen and the TactileView software, the ClickPad functions as a touch screen.
-On this, a VIP (Visual Impaired Person) can explore an audio-tactile image; a tactile image that contains audio information as well.
-The digital pen is used as a click and point device like a cursor, and tells the computer on which position of the image has been clicked.
-The software then plays the attached audio-elements.
+With this combination, a VIP (Visual Impaired Person) can explore an audio-tactile image; a tactile image that is enriched with audio information.
+The digital pen is used as a click and point device.
+When the user clicks on a part of the image the software plays the attached audio-elements.

 The TactileView ClickPad holds both the tactile image, and the holder with the receiver for the TactileView digital pen.